A Posteriori Error Estimation for the p-curl Problem: Preliminaries

-This leads us to the non-conforming semi-discrete weak formulation of the $p$-curl problem:\\ \\ \emph{ Given $\bb u_{0,h}\in \Xh^{(k)}$ and $\bb f \in C(I;W^q(\text{div}^0;\Omega))$, find $\bb u_h\in C^1(I;\Xh^{(k)})$ satisfying $\bb u_h(0,\cdot)=\bb u_{0,h}(\cdot)$ and}
+This leads us to the non-conforming semi-discrete weak formulation of the $p$-curl problem:\\ \\ \emph{ Given $\bb u_{0,h}\in \Xhz^{(k)}$ and $\bb f \in C(I;W^q(\text{div}^0;\Omega))$, find $\bb u_h\in C^1(I;\Xhz^{(k)})$ satisfying $\bb u_h(0,\cdot)=\bb u_{0,h}(\cdot)$ and}

-\\ Due to the nonconformity, well-posedness of the semi-discretization does not necessarily follow from the well-posedness of the weak formulation.
-By a local existence argument and a priori estimate, the semi-discretization is shown to be well-posed in Section \ref{app:WP-semidisc}.
+Due to the non-conformity, well-posedness of the semi-discretization does not necessarily follow from the well-posedness of the weak formulation.
+By a local existence argument and a priori estimate, we show that the semi-discretization is well-posed in Section \ref{app:WP-semidisc}.
 Note that, while the weak formulation only requires $\bb f$ to be $L^2$ in $t$, we need $\bb f$ to be continuous in $t$ in order apply Picard's local existence theorem.